 CANCER TYPE PROCEDURE AGE TO BEGIN FREQUENCY (UNLESS OTHERWISE INDICATED BY FINDINGS) Female Breast Breast awareness - Women should be familiar with their breasts and promptly report changes to their healthcare provider.
 Periodic, consistent breast self-examination (BSE) may facilitate breast awareness.
-19 18 years NA
+20 Individualized NA

-CANCER TYPE PROCEDURE AGE TO BEGIN FREQUENCY (UNLESS OTHERWISE INDICATED BY FINDINGS) Clinical encounter, including clinical breast exam, ongoing risk assessment and risk-reduction counseling 19 25 years, or 5 to 10 years younger than the earliest age of breast cancer diagnosis in the family Every 6 to 12 months Mammography 19 Age 40, or modified to a younger age based on the family history of breast cancer Annually Consider breast MRI with and without contrast 19 30 to 35 years, or modified to a younger age based on the family history of breast cancer Annually Consider additional risk-reduction strategies.
-19, 20 Individualized NA Pancreatic Consider endoscopic ultrasound (EUS) and/or contrast- enhanced MRI/magnetic resonance cholangiopancreatography (MRCP).
-It is recommended that patients who are candidates for pancreatic cancer screening be managed by a multidisciplinary team with experience in screening for pancreatic cancer, preferably within a study setting.
-19 Age 50, or 10 years younger than the earliest age of pancreatic cancer diagnosis in the family Annually Provide education about ways to reduce pancreatic cancer risk, such as not smoking and losing weight.
-21 Individualized Individualized Prostate Incorporating information about increased risk due to gene mutation, consider prostate cancer screening.
-Discuss potential benefits and harms of baseline digital rectal examination (DRE) and prostate specific antigen (PSA).
-40 years Every 1-2 years, or adjusted based on PSA For Patients With A Cancer Diagnosis For patients with a gene mutation and a diagnosis of cancer, targeted therapies may be available as a treatment option for certain tumor types (e.g., PARP-inhibitors).
+CANCER TYPE PROCEDURE AGE TO BEGIN FREQUENCY (UNLESS OTHERWISE INDICATED BY FINDINGS) Clinical encounter, including clinical breast exam, ongoing risk assessment and risk-reduction counseling 20 When genetic risk is identified, but not before age 21 Every 6 to 12 months Mammography 19 Age 40, or modified to a younger age based on the family history of breast cancer Annually Consider breast MRI with contrast 19 30 to 35 years, or modified to a younger age based on the family history of breast cancer Annually Consider additional risk-reduction strategies.
+19, 20 Individualized NA Pancreatic For patients with a family history of pancreatic cancer, consider available options for pancreatic cancer screening, including the possibility of endoscopic ultrasonography (EUS) and MRI/magnetic resonance cholangiopancreatography (MRCP).
+It is recommended that patients who are candidates for pancreatic cancer screening be managed by a multidisciplinary team with experience in screening for pancreatic cancer, preferably within research protocols.
+18 Age 50, or 10 years younger than the earliest age of pancreatic cancer diagnosis in the family Annually Provide education about ways to reduce pancreatic cancer risk, such as not smoking and losing weight.
+21 Individualized Individualized Prostate Incorporating information about increased risk due to gene mutation, start risk and benefit discussion about offering baseline digital rectal examination (DRE) and prostate specific antigen (PSA).
+Age 40 Individualized, consider annually For Patients With A Cancer Diagnosis For patients with a gene mutation and a diagnosis of cancer, targeted therapies may be available as a treatment option for certain tumor types (e.g., PARP-inhibitors).
 22 NA NA